About

 In 2019, Jon released a solo album titled '1000 Hands: Chapter One' on a limited basis, followed by a wider release in 2020.
 The album featured music originating from early '90s sessions along with newly-written/recorded material, performed by all-star cast of musicians.
 A US tour with the '1000 Hands Band' followed the initial release.

-During 2021-22, Jon has kept busy performing live Yes music on tour with the The Paul Green Rock Academy Band, an ensemble of young musicians between the ages of 10 and 18.
+During 2021-22, Jon kept busy performing live Yes music on tour with the The Paul Green Rock Academy Band, an ensemble of young musicians between the ages of 10 and 18.

 Jon Anderson's official website: www.JonAnderson.com